marekandreas/elpa/ELPA_development_version/src/elpa2_kernels/README_elpa2_kernels.txt

 * elpa2_kernels_bg.f90       - Fortran code enhanced with assembler calls
                                for the IBM BlueGene/P

-* elpa2_kernels_asm_x86_64.s - Optimized assembler code for x86_64
+* elpa2_tum_kernels_*.c      - Optimized intrinisic code for x86_64
                                systems (i.e. Intel/AMD architecture)
                                using SSE2/SSE3 operations.
-                               (Use GNU assembler for assembling!)
+                               (Use gcc for compiling as Intel compiler generates slower code!)

 So which version should be used?
 ================================

 * On x86_64 systems (i.e. almost all Intel/AMD systems) or on the IBM BlueGene/P
-  you should get the optimal performance using the optimized assembler versions in elpa2_kernels_asm_x86_64.s or elpa2_kernels_bg.f90 respectively.
+  you should get the optimal performance using the optimized intrinsics/assembler versions in elpa2_tum_kernels_*.c or elpa2_kernels_bg.f90 respectively.

 * If you don't compile for one of these systems or you don't like to use assembler for any reason, it is likely that you are best off using elpa2_kernels.f90.